tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The basic TLS Handshake for DH is shown in {{tls-full}}:

 ~~~
        Client                                               Server

-     ClientHello
+Key  ^ ClientHello
-       + KeyShare              -------->
+Exch v  + KeyShare               -------->
-                                                     ServerHello
+                                                       ServerHello  ^ Key
-                                                      + KeyShare
+                                                        + KeyShare  v Exch
-                                           {EncryptedExtensions}
+                                             {EncryptedExtensions}  ^
-                                          {ServerConfiguration*}
+                                            {ServerConfiguration*}  | Server
-                                                  {Certificate*}
-                                           {CertificateRequest*}
+                                             {CertificateRequest*}  v Params
+                                                    {Certificate*}  ^
-                                            {CertificateVerify*}
+                                              {CertificateVerify*}  | Auth
-                               <--------              {Finished}
+                                 <--------              {Finished}  v
-     {Certificate*}
+     ^ {Certificate*}
-     {CertificateVerify*}
+Auth | {CertificateVerify*}
-     {Finished}                -------->
+     v {Finished}                -------->
        [Application Data]        <------->      [Application Data]

               +  Indicates extensions sent in the
                  previously noted message.

               *  Indicates optional or situation-dependent
                  messages that are not always sent.

               {} Indicates messages protected using keys
                  derived from the ephemeral secret.

               [] Indicates messages protected using keys
                  derived from the master secret.
 ~~~
 {: #tls-full title="Message flow for full TLS Handshake"}

+The handshake can be thought of as having three phases, indicated in the diagram above.

+Key Exchange: establish shared keying material and select the cryptographic parameters.
+Everything after this phase is encrypted.

+Server Parameters: establish other handshake parameters (whether the client is authenticated, support for 0-RTT, etc.)

+Authentication: authenticate the server (and optionally the client) and provide key confirmation and handshake integrity.

-The first message sent by the client is the ClientHello {{client-hello}} which contains a random nonce (ClientHello.random), its offered protocol version, cipher suite, and extensions, and one or more Diffie-Hellman key shares in the KeyShare extension {{key-share}}.
+In the Key Exchange phase, the client sends the ClientHello ({{client-hello}}) message, which contains a random nonce (ClientHello.random), its offered protocol version, cipher suite, and extensions, and one or more Diffie-Hellman key shares in the KeyShare extension {{key-share}}.

 The server processes the ClientHello and determines the appropriate cryptographic parameters for the connection.
-It then responds with the following messages:

-ServerHello
-: indicates the negotiated connection parameters. [{{server-hello}}] If DH is in use, this will contain a KeyShare extension with the server's ephemeral Diffie-Hellman share which MUST be in the same group as one of the shares offered by the client.
+It then responds with its own ServerHello which indicates the negotiated connection parameters. [{{server-hello}}] If DH is in use, this will contain a KeyShare extension with the server's ephemeral Diffie-Hellman share which MUST be in the same group as one of the shares offered by the client.
 The server's KeyShare and the client's KeyShare corresponding to the negotiated key exchange are used together to derive the Static Secret and Ephemeral Secret (in this mode they are the same).  [{{key-share}}]

+The server then sends three messages to establish the Server Parameters:

 ServerConfiguration
 : supplies a configuration for 0-RTT handshakes (see {{zero-rtt-exchange}}).